jcdeguer/simple_fusioninventory/README.md

 Install -> Config -> Service
 The service ensure to run and avoid errors if some modules went wrong.

 ## Setup

 ### What simple_fusioninventory affects
 Affect the CMDB of a GLPI server updating a computer assest.

 ### Setup Requirements **OPTIONAL**
-It's needed a epel repository or access to a mirror with perl and fusioninventory packages.
+It's needed an epel repository or access to a mirror with perl and fusioninventory packages.

 ### Beginning with simple_fusioninventory
 To be used just need to place the simple_fusioninventory folder on your Puppet's module folder, import the class and it's ready to be used.